HaxeFoundation/nekovm.org/www/pages/lua.md

 One large difference is that Neko's strings are mutable, that is, they can be modified at runtime.
 This makes an operation like reading a file to a string byte by byte a fast, efficient, linear operation.
 By contrast, if you were to try and do this in Lua (which has immutable strings), the operation would be quadratic and become prohibitively slow for even files of a few kilobytes.
 Lua offers a facility, table.concat, to alleviate this problem; but it still bites programmers on occasion.

-There are advantages in Lua's approach however; One is that any string can only exist once in memory, compared to Neko where it is possible for two strings with the same value to exist twice in memory (wasting memory).
+There are advantages in Lua's approach, however; one is that a string can only exist once in memory, compared to Neko where it is possible for two strings with the same value to exist twice in memory (wasting memory).
 It also allows comparing strings by their pointer values, where as Neko requires a linear operation.
 Finally, it allows the hash of the string to be calculated just once, to greatly speed hash table indexing with the key.

 In summary, Lua strings offer faster hash table indexing and equality comparisons at the cost of being unable to modify a string at runtime and slower string creation.
 Neko on the other hand offers mutable strings, which are faster to create.